 Hepatitis C can spread through sexual intercourse, but it's rare.
 And it's extremely rare among monogamous couples.
 In fact, the CDC considers the risk of sexual transmission between monogamous couples so low that it doesn't even recommend using condoms.
 Also, there's no evidence that hepatitis C is spread by oral sex.

 However, if you have multiple partners you should take precautions.
-Using condoms will not only protect your partners from hepatitis C, but they will also protect you from other dangerous diseases, such as HIV and hepatitis B.
+Using condoms will not only protect your partners from hepatitis C but also will protect you from other dangerous diseases, such as HIV and hepatitis B.